Building Arrow "SLUGS"

-The heavier an arrow's Slug, the higher the potential for the arrow to penetrate.
-For example, our 950 grain Cape buffalo system breaks down into a 350-grain arrow - with a 600-grain Slug up front.
+The heavier an arrow's Slug, the higher the potential for our arrow's to penetrate.
+For example, our 950-grain Cape buffalo system breaks down into a 350-grain arrow - with a 600-grain Slug up front.

 We ask our dangerous game customers to think of it this way - You're now shooting a 600-grain bullet and the arrow is now just for guidance and steering system.
 The Slug does all the penetrating and cutting.

 How big of a 'Slug' do you shoot?
 If you're not getting pass-thru performance on Dangerous Game, perhaps it's time to change your thinking......